SarangShrivastava/SarangShrivastava.github.io/negative-covenants.md

 The first step is to recognize the individual elements that represent the structure of the constraint.
 The Relation - "not to exceed", the Operator, "the greater of" and "the lesser of" , the Governors - "Consolidated Total Assets" and "Consolidated Adjusted EBIDTA", the Objects - "$100,000,000", "11.5%", "45%" and "$200m".
-All these elements can be extracted by simple methods of dictionary spotting or by training much complex sequence taggers.
-We can train multiple individual sequence taggers, or we can train a single sequence tagger jointly modelling the various elements.
-We can use language models which are pretrained on general legal text to further improve the accuracy of our sequence tagger.
-We can also try to pre-train a language model specifically on Credit agreements.
-There are multiple ways to proceed further.
-We are often faced with this dilemma and a solution to this can be by quickly building a baseline solution and iterating upon which can help us benchmark the improvements that the advanced techniques might provide us.  </p> <br>
+All these elements can be extracted by simple methods like dictionary spotting or by training much complex sequence taggers.
+We can train multiple individual sequence taggers, or jointly train a sequence tagger which models all the above elements.
+We can use language models which are pretrained on public legal or we can pre-train a language model specifically on Credit agreements from scratch to further improve the accuracy of our sequence tagger.
+There are multiple ways to proceed further, which one should we chose?
+We are often faced with this dilemma and the solution for this is to quickly build a baseline solution and iterate upon.
+This helps us to benchmark the improvements which the advanced techniques might provide.  </p> <br>

 <p align="justify">
-Preliminary data analysis can provide us useful insights for modelling our solutions.
+Preliminary data analysis can provide useful insights for modelling our solutions.
 Ex - when we see an Object, we actually know that there is a Governor, and if the object is a percentage, the recognition can benefit from joint inference by a sequence tagger.
-Adopting the simple method of dictionary spotting for the governors, and regular expressions for the Objects can be a good baseline solution.
+Adopting a simple method of dictionary spotting for the governors, and regular expressions for the Objects can be a good baseline solution.
 For Temporality, dictionary spotting is not very straightforward and hence we would want to train a sequence tagger for it.</p> <br>